actions/labeler/README.md

   </a>
 </p>

-Automatically label new pull requests based on the file paths being changed.
+Automatically label new pull requests based on the paths of files being changed.

 ## Usage